 Melanoma is a rare and aggressive type of skin cancer.
 It is caused by a mutation in melanocytes, a cell responsible for producing dark pigments.
 Melanoma refers to an over-active division of these cells, which may result in a migration to other organs (this is known as metastasis), disrupting normal function and causing serious health problems.
 Since Melanoma is highly prone to metastasis, it is increasingly important to detect it in its earliest stages.

 MelaFind is a new, highly sophisticated technology meant to complement a skilled physician’s process for detection of early melanoma.
 Melanoma often begins deep within the skin, and usually when properly detected and biopsied it is already in a later stage of development.
 MelaFind allows this boundary to be passed without performing any unnecessary incisions to examine suspect cells.
 Instead of performing painful biopsies on areas that contain abnormal pigmentation, MelaFind allows for the requisition of actual quantitative data concerning a lesion.
-Dr. Goldenberg uses MelaFind in his practice to distinguish between melanoma and other types of skin lesions.
+At Goldenberg Dermatology, the doctors use MelaFind to distinguish between melanoma and other types of skin lesions.

 MelaFind is completely painless and requires virtually no pre-procedure preparation.
 Alcohol is applied to the targeted areas and the MelaFind handheld applicator is used directly on the skin.
 MelaFind works by pulsing a series of ten different wavelengths of light, precisely measuring the spectral output of the lesion, providing completely objective data about the physical makeup of the lesion.
 MelaFind is not a diagnostic tool, but is rather used for its ability to deliver valuable additional information for a more informed decision concerning possible melanoma developments.

 Only board-certified dermatologists who have received proper training are approved to use MelaFind in their practice.
 MelaFind is not covered by any insurance plan.
-Discuss the cost of this diagnostic test with Dr. Goldenberg or his staff.
+Discuss the cost of this diagnostic test with your doctor or the staff.